jim22k/sscdf/Specification.md

 A vector has one shape dimension, stored as a u8 Scalar:
 - size

-This represents the overall size of the sparse vector, not the number of non-empty values.
+Note: The size represents the overall size of the sparse vector, not the number of non-empty values.

 There are 3 available formats for storing vectors:
 - **sparse**